19 Pretty Flowers for a Cutting Garden

 (Moluccella laevis, annual)

 I’m new to bells of Ireland, but I can’t get enough.
 This heirloom has pale-lime leaves, which accent the green whorls that look like blooms.
-The flowers are actually inside the cuplike whorls.
+The flowers for a cutting garden are actually inside the cuplike whorls.
 Bells of Ireland are easy to grow from seed and you can effortlessly transport them to a vase.

 Why we love it: My reason for loving this is simple: It’s just a cool-looking plant.
 It’ll add some green pizzazz to a cut flower arrangement.